 Lack of Acceptable Reference Letters

-Too many people have their NIW denied due to the fact that their expert reference letters are not well-crafted.
+Too many people have their NIW denied because their expert reference letters are not well-crafted.
 Each letter should clearly demonstrate the following:

 You Got Your NIW Denied: Now What?